 PISTON 2019 was scheduled to operate W of Luzon.
 This was canceled since MSR to operate in Philippines EEZ was denied by Philippines DFA.
 Operating region was redefined to international waters to the Philippine Sea E of Luzon within flight range of NASA aircraft from Clark aircraft base near Manila operating in support of the CAMP2Ex field program.

-R/V Sally Ride (SR) departed Keeling, Taiwan 02Sep2019 as TC Lingling traveled N approaching Taiwan.
+R/V Sally Ride (SR) departed Keelung, Taiwan 02Sep2019 as TC Lingling traveled N approaching Taiwan.
 The decision to depart Keelung harbor was made to avoid being ordered to evacuate the harbor in the case that the path of Lingling intersected Keelung.
 SR made way straight E to 130E to avoid the TC before entering ops area.
 Operations were interrupted (17-21Sep) by Invest 95W that ultimately became TC Tapah.
 Overboard instrumentation was recovered and SR moved to 15N 128E.

 SR scientists were in continual contact with CAMP2Ex (NASA aerosol aircraft compaign).
 Brenda Dolan (CSU) was SR POC.
 The NASA Lear jet made 5 flights to SR and the NASA P3 made 3 flights to SR. Comms used: WhatsApp, WeChat and VHF.